actionk/ECSPowerNetcode/README.md

 }
 ```

-This way when you add a `Velocity` component to an entity which also has `NetworkEntity` component, the `Velocity` component will be automatically synchronized on every change.
+This way when you add a `Velocity` component to an entity which also has `NetworkEntity` component, the `Velocity` component will be automatically synchronized.

+## Triggering synchronization

+For triggering synchronization process for all the components on the entities, add `Synchronize` component to the entity.

 ## Transform synchronization